Starting Over In Life | 7 Key Things You Should Know

 This section may be hard to wrap your head around at first, but it can be the most powerful concept to understand on your new journey.

 The paradigm shift in how you look at your life and the world around you will help you rebuild your life and learn how to start over for the better.

-Real or unreal can also be thought about in terms of true or untrue.
+Real or unreal can also be thought-about as true or untrue.
 Let’s dive into understanding what this means.

 Joel Friedman writes about this in his article, Seeing through the unreal reveals purely what is real.